Coevolution of Intracluster Light and Brightest Cluster Galaxies: Components that make up the ICL and BCG

 The decline in the component formed from completed mergers and the increase in that from galaxies that are stripped but not completely disrupted is likely a result of increased ongoing stripping in higher-mass environments.
 Satellite galaxies with higher masses cause and experience increased stripping in the outskirts of the clusters, forming parts of the ICL.
 Additionally, systems with more massive central galaxies will host more massive satellites, which will experience stronger dynamical friction than less massive galaxies.

-In-situ stars in the ICL also decline with cluster mass, although at a much shallower slope.
-Notably, this plot shows that although the in-situ component makes up the smallest component of the ICL, it is still fairly sizable and increases with decreasing cluster mass, ranging from 10 to as high as 30 per cent in some lower-mass clusters.
-The relative increase towards lower mass clusters and groups is likely partially a function of the decreased stripping in lower mass environments.
-There is disagreement in the literature about the contribution of in-situ star formation to the ICL. \citet{Puchwein2010} found that in-situ star formation in simulations contributes about 30 per cent of the ICL. \citet{Melnick_2012} in observations found no more than 1 per cent. \citet{Ahvazi2024b} studied in-situ formation in ICL in three massive clusters in TNG50 and found 8 to 28 per cent formed directly within the ICL, hundreds of kiloparsecs from the centre of the host halo. \citet{Montenegro_Taborda_2023} studied ICL in the Illustris300 simulation and found that in-situ material made up more than 10 per cent of the ICL.
-They suggested that this was due to either their chosen aperture of 30 kpc, major mergers pushing in situ stars towards outer regions or accretion of gas from satellite galaxies in the ICL.
-We find that even with larger aperture cuts in high mass clusters, the in-situ component still makes up around 10-20 per cent of the ICL.
-However, we also find that the in-situ component of the ICL is the most centrally concentrated of the three different components that form the ICL and the BCG. \citet{Rodriguez_Gomez2016} studied the stellar mass assembly of galaxies in the Illustris simulation, and found that the accreted fraction of material in galaxies is strongly dependent on galaxy mass, with lower mass galaxies having a larger in-situ component.
-The decreased accretion for lower mass galaxies is likely why lower mass clusters have a larger relative in-situ component in the ICL.
+In situ stars in the ICL also decline with cluster mass, although at a much shallower slope.
+Notably, this plot shows that although the in situ component makes up the smallest component of the ICL, it is still fairly sizeable and increases with decreasing cluster mass, ranging from 10 to as high as 30 per cent in some lower-mass clusters.
+The relative increase towards lower-mass clusters and groups is likely partially a function of the decreased stripping in lower-mass environments.
+There is disagreement in the literature about the contribution of in situ star formation to the ICL. \citet{Puchwein2010} found that in situ star formation in simulations contributes about 30 per cent of the ICL. \citet{Ahvazi2024b} studied in situ formation in ICL in three massive clusters in TNG50 and found 8 to 28 per cent formed directly within the ICL, hundreds of kiloparsecs from the centre of the host halo. \citet{Montenegro_Taborda_2023} studied ICL in the TNG300 simulation and found that in situ material made up more than 10 per cent of the ICL.
+These authors suggested that this was due to either their chosen aperture of 30 kpc, major mergers pushing in situ stars towards outer regions, or the accretion of gas from satellite galaxies in the ICL. \citet{Melnick_2012} used population synthesis models to observe the ICL of an intermediate redshift cluster and found no more than 1 per cent of the ICL could be formed in situ.
+To date, no observations have found ongoing in situ star formation in the ICL at z=0.
+We find that even with larger aperture cuts in high-mass clusters, the in situ component still makes up around 10-20 per cent of the ICL.
+However, we also find that the in situ component of the ICL is the most centrally concentrated of the three different components that form the ICL and the BCG. \citet{Rodriguez_Gomez2016} studied the stellar mass assembly of galaxies in the Illustris simulation, and found that the accreted fraction of material in galaxies is strongly dependent on galaxy mass, with lower-mass galaxies having a larger in situ component.
+The decreased accretion for lower-mass galaxies is likely why lower-mass clusters have a larger relative in situ component in the ICL.
+We also note that we did not investigate the formation history of the in situ material in the ICL or whether it formed directly in the ICL itself or was distributed there by disruption, deferring this to a future study.
+In simulations of Milky Way-mass galaxies, in situ material has been found to make up to 30-40 per cent of the halo mass \mbox{\citep{Cooper2015Milky}.}